Mintel Archive of Recordings

 Photo of Tom Wikman by Anne Ryan

-From 1974 to 1991, he performed large-scale Romantic and 20th-century repertoire with two groups: the Elgin Choral Union, and the New Oratorio Singers which he founded.
+From 1974 to 1991, he performed large-scale Romantic and 20th-century repertoire with two groups: the Elgin Choral Union and the New Oratorio Singers, which he founded.
 He explored Renaissance repertoire with his two small professional ensembles, the New Court Singers and the Tudor Singers.
 He has appeared as conductor, organist, and harpsichordist with The Ravinia and Grand Teton Music Festivals.

-An active organist who has played over 600 recitals, Wikman was the Artistic Director of the Paul Manz Organ series for the Lutheran School of Theology in Chicago and he was the organist and Artist-in-Residence at the Chicago Theological Seminary where he played weekly recitals.
-He has toured Europe seven times as an organist playing recitals in France, Germany, Switzerland, Hungary, Denmark, and Italy.
-Highlights include recitals at The Friars’ Basilica in Venice; Saint-Sulpice, Paris; and The Royal Castle at Hillerod, Denmark.
+An active organist who has played over 600 recitals, Wikman was the Artistic Director of the Paul Manz Organ series for the Lutheran School of Theology in Chicago, and he was the organist and Artist-in-Residence at the Chicago Theological Seminary, where he played weekly recitals.
+He has toured Europe seven times as an organist, playing recitals in France, Germany, Switzerland, Hungary, Denmark, and Italy.
+Highlights include recitals at The Friars’ Basilica in Venice, Saint-Sulpice, Paris, and The Royal Castle at Hillerod, Denmark.
 He has made numerous appearances on the Flentrop organ at the Busch-Reisinger Museum, Harvard University.

-As Choirmaster of Church of the Ascension, Mr. Wikman conducted the professional choir there in more than 1700 worship services replete with masterpieces from the year 1000 A.D. to the present, including pieces by Orlando di Lasso, de Victoria, Palestrina, Bach, Mozart, Schubert, Haydn, Liszt, Brahms, Herbert Howells, Leo Sowerby, and Ralph Vaughan Williams.
+As Choirmaster of the Church of the Ascension, Mr. Wikman conducted the professional choir there in more than 1700 worship services replete with masterpieces from the year 1000 AD to the present, including pieces by Orlando di Lasso, de Victoria, Palestrina, Bach, Mozart, Schubert, Haydn, Liszt, Brahms, Herbert Howells, Leo Sowerby, and Ralph Vaughan Williams.

 In This Section